 Muscle Tension Intervals

-As athletes transition from Summer to Fall and review their seasons, many feel their biggest weakness was not having enough 'strength'.
+As athletes transition from Summer to Fall and start to review their seasons, many feel their biggest weakness was not having enough 'strength'.
 This is something I often hear from athletes.
 Many think: “I need to spend more time in the gym”, however that’s not always the answer, as this challenge can be targeted on and off the bike.

 The key is being able to apply any built strength directly to the pedals, and the solution is to pair a gym program with an exercise on the bike that builds sustainable strength, all while keeping the movement specific to cycling biomechanics.
 This exercise is commonly referred to as Muscle Tension work.